yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### BucketClass

 A cluster-scoped custom resource.
-The bucket class defines a release policy, and specifies driver specific parameters, such as region, bucket lifecycle policies, etc., as well as the name of the driver.
+The BucketClass defines a release policy, and specifies driver specific parameters, such as region, bucket lifecycle policies, etc., as well as the name of the driver.
 The driver name is used to filter BuckeContenst meant to be handled by a given driver.
 In static bucket workflows, the driver name may be empty if the object bucket is defined.

 ```yaml
 apiVersion: cosi.io/v1alpha1